Case study · 04 / 07

 Single source of truth delivered on the board-mandated timeline.

-400k+ clients with reconciled records, used as the basis for ongoing servicing and external reporting.
+400k+ clients with reconciled records, used as the basis for transfer to acquirers and ensuring every client had a final home.

 What I learned.